und3f9/velo/README.md

-# Barracuda theme (for fish in Termux terminal)
+# Velo theme

-This theme is a fork of [oh-my-fish/theme-budspencer](https://github.com/oh-my-fish/theme-budspencer), which means it keeps almost all it's awesome features.
+This theme is a fork of [meverss/barracuda](https://github.com/meverss/barracuda), with an attempt of removing termux dependency.
+No updates are gurenteed.

-Some fancy visual changes has been done taking advantage of Powerline Symbols.

 Barracuda is in essence: